protectai/modelscan/README.md

 ## Diving Deeper

-Inside our [notebooks](https://github.com/protectai/modelscan/tree/main/notebooks) folder you can explore a number of notebooks that showcase exactly how Model Serialization Attacks can be performed against various ML Frameworks like TensorFlow and PyTorch.
+Inside the [**notebooks**](https://github.com/protectai/modelscan/tree/main/notebooks) folder you can explore a number of notebooks that showcase exactly how Model Serialization Attacks can be performed against various ML Frameworks like TensorFlow and PyTorch.

-To dig more into the meat of how exactly these attacks work check out [docs/model_serialization_attacks.md](https://github.com/protectai/modelscan/blob/main/model_serialization_attacks.md).
+To dig more into the meat of how exactly these attacks work check out [**Model Serialization Attack Explainer**](https://github.com/protectai/modelscan/blob/main/docs/model_serialization_attacks.md).

 If you encounter any other approaches for evaluating models in a static context, please reach out, we'd love to learn more!